 To enable this, my aim is to offer empathic, challenging and honest support to journey together to the heart of the matter, guiding, witnessing and catalysing integration in a rich variety of ways which includes but also goes beyond words, with the possibility of moving, singing, crafting, drumming, drawing what can’t yet be spoken.

 IFS – Internal Family Systems – is a way of coming home to your calm, compassionate, creative Self which each one of us has at our core.
 By becoming aware of the ‘parts’ we have developed to hold or protect us from painful experiences we have had, we can gently separate off our reactions to pain from our core Self, enabling a loving relationship between the two.
 Parts can receive the compassion and recognition they deserve, often very heavily burdened by all the hard work they do, and relax into their rightful place in our internal system.

 The Hero’s Journey

 The 6-day personal development workshop “The Hero’s Journey”, developed by Paul Rebillot, is a creative and intensive opportunity to dive deep into your own personal mythology, coming face to face with your inner hero or heroine (the part that dares to dream) as well as meeting your personal inner demon (the part that holds you back).
 Through playful and profound methods, you have the chance to explore and stage the conflict between these two inner characters, and to transform this inner conflict as it expresses itself in your life, harvesting confidence and energy to invest in your life!
-I run Hero’s Journeys in teams with my colleagues at “Irgendwie Anders”, including our first Hero’s Journey in English in Autumn 2019; the workshops are on donations basis so that they are accessible to as many people as possible.
+I run Hero’s Journeys in teams occasionally with my colleagues at “Irgendwie Anders”, including our first Hero’s Journey in English in Autumn 2019 and am in the process of setting up a sister organisation in the UK; the workshops are on donations basis so that they are accessible to as many people as possible.

 →More information on the Hero’s Journey